SID, PIN, and identification card

 Voluntary disclosure is authorized for the purposes of academic transcripts and assessment/accountability research.
 Your Social Security number is confidential and will be protected under the Family Educational Rights and Privacy Act.

 By default at the time of admission, your personal identification number (PIN) is your six digit birth date, without spaces or dashes (MMDDYY).
 Students are strongly encouraged to change the PIN as soon as possible.

 How to get your ID card

-- Bring a copy of your current class schedule (either a paper copy or digital copy on your phone etc.)
+- Bring a copy of your current class schedule (either a paper copy, digital copy on your phone, etc.)

 Renewing your ID card quarterly